 \section{Introduction}

+Consider a population of individuals choosing an alternative from various choice sets, where the analyst observes the choice frequencies of each alternative within each set.
+A foundational framework for interpreting such datasets is the random utility model, which posits a probability distribution over rankings of alternatives, with each ranking representing an individual’s preferences.
+This model serves as a central tool in economics for linking observed stochastic choice behavior to underlying preference structures.
+Existing characterizations of the random utility model by \cite{falmagne1978representation} and \cite{mcfad91} assume that the choice frequencies of {\it all} alternatives in each menu are observable.\footnote{\cite{falmagne1978representation} axiomatized the random utility model under the assumption that choice frequencies for all alternatives in all menus are observable. \cite{mcfad91} do not require that all menus be observed, but when a menu is observed, they assume that the choice frequencies for all alternatives in that menu are observable.}

-Consider a population of individuals choosing an alternative across choice sets.
-It is often the case that we do not observe choice frequencies of some alternatives.
-For example, consider the set of transportation methods that consists of bus, train, walking, and driving.
-We may be able to estimate the market share of public transportation methods (bus or train) based on the revenues of bus or train companies.
-However, it may be difficult for us to know whether a person drives or walks (unless we conduct a survey); thus, choice frequencies of walking and driving may not be available.
-There are many other economically important examples in which we do observe choice frequencies of some but not all alternatives.\footnote{For another example, consider school choice among private schools.
-The government can often obtain students' choice data from public schools but not from private schools.
-In this situation, choice frequencies over public schools are observable but those over private schools are not.
-See Section \ref{sec:examples} for details.} In this paper we investigate a necessary and sufficient condition on the observable choice frequencies under which they are rationalized by a random utility model.
+However, it is often the case that the choice frequencies for some alternatives are missing.
+For example, consider a set of transportation methods consisting of bus, train, walking, and driving.
+While it may be possible to estimate the market share of public transportation (bus or train) based on the revenue of bus or train companies, it can be difficult to determine whether a person chooses to drive or walk unless a survey is conducted.
+As a result, the choice frequencies for walking and driving may not be available.